davidcornu/clear-skies/README.md

 A simple weather API backed by Environment Canada's [Current Condition & Forecast Atom feeds](https://www.canada.ca/en/environment-climate-change/services/weather-general-tools-resources/weatheroffice-online-services/data-services.html#toc1).

+> [!NOTE]
-⚠️ Clear Skies is a hobby project.
+> Clear Skies is a hobby project.
 Expect ongoing development and maintenance to be very much correlated to how much value it brings me as a learning resource and as a data source for my other projects.
+>

-You are welcome to use the instance hosted on [clear-skies.ca](https://clear-skies.ca) (thanks to Fly.io's free tier) with the understanding that it comes with no uptime guarantees.
+> You are welcome to use the instance hosted on [clear-skies.ca](https://clear-skies.ca) (thanks to Fly.io's free tier) with the understanding that it comes with no uptime guarantees.
 Please host your own instance if you need something more robust.

 ## Getting started